Roof Perimeter Edge Metal • What It Is, Types, Codes, Etc.

 Gravel Stop: Used with ballasted roof systems or gravel-surfaced built-up roofs to prevent stones from falling off the roof.
 Gravel stop is fabricated with an angled section that typically rises ½-inch to 2-inches above the surface of the roof, depending on the height of the building, the type of roof, and local average wind speeds.
 Taller gravel stops will usually have integrated scupper channels to allow water to drain off the roof.

-Gravel Stop Fascia: Edge metal system where a fascia system includes a gravel stop feature.
+Gravel Stop Fascia: Edge securement system where a fascia system includes a gravel stop feature.

 Gutters: Some gutter systems are designed so that they also act as metal edge systems.